China

 ANALYSIS:

-The widespread and systematic persecution of Uyghurs and other predominantly Muslim and/or Turkic groups, including enforced disappearances, forcible transfers, large-scale detention, torture, violations of bodily autonomy such as forced sterilization and mass forced organ harvesting, sexual violence and denial of information regarding the fate of persons in state custody, likely constitutes crimes against humanity.
+The widespread and systematic persecution of Uyghurs and other religious and ethnic minorities, including enforced disappearances, forcible transfers, large-scale detention, torture, violations of bodily autonomy – such as forced sterilization and mass forced organ harvesting – sexual violence and denial of information regarding the fate of persons in state custody, likely constitutes crimes against humanity.
 The Chinese government also appears to be intentionally perpetrating at least four acts prohibited under Article II of the Genocide Convention: “imposing measures intended to prevent births”; “causing serious bodily or mental harm to members of the group”; “deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part”; and “forcibly transferring children of the group to another group.”

-The systematic destruction of cultural heritage aims to erase the history and identity of Uyghurs and other groups.
-The expansion of detention and labor facilities has coincided with increased restrictions on and control of religious practice, while a largescale system of mass surveillance has turned the Uyghur Region into a de facto police state.
-Many of the systemic violations deployed in the Uyghur Region — including increased securitization, surveillance, the forcible separation and assimilation of children and so-called political “re-education” — were developed, and continue, in Tibet.
-A group of UN Special Procedures have expressed concern over allegations that the Chinese government uses so-called “labor transfer” and “vocational training” programs as a pretext to undermine Tibetan religious, linguistic and cultural identity, to monitor and politically indoctrinate Tibetans and warned that such programs could lead to situations of forced labor.
+The systematic destruction of cultural heritage seeks to erase the history and identity of Uyghurs and other groups.
+Alongside expanded detention and labor facilities, there have been increased restrictions on religious practices and the implementation of mass surveillance, transforming the Uyghur Region into a de facto police state.
+Many of the systemic violations used in the Uyghur Region — including increased securitization, surveillance, forced separation and assimilation of children and political “re-education” — were developed, and continue, in Tibet.
+The Chinese government’s “labor transfer” and “vocational training” programs are part of a coercive and exploitative campaign of forced labor aimed at monitoring and indoctrinating Uyghurs and Tibetans while undermining their religious, linguistic and cultural identity.

-International condemnation, such as during China’s UPR, helps to counter government efforts to evade scrutiny by highlighting the country’s abysmal rights record.
+International condemnation helps highlight the country’s poor human rights record, countering government efforts to evade scrutiny.
 In response, the CCP has engaged in systemic reprisals against human rights defenders cooperating with the UN system.

 RISK ASSESSMENT:

-• Dangerous rhetoric used by the Chinese government to depict Uyghurs and other predominantly Muslim and/or Turkic groups as terrorists.
+• Dangerous rhetoric used by the Chinese government to depict Uyghurs and other ethnic and religious minorities as terrorists.

 • A history of institutionalized discrimination targeting religious and ethnic minorities.

-• Attacks against or the destruction of homes, farms, businesses or other livelihoods of a protected group and/or of their cultural or religious symbols and property.
+• Attacks against homes, farms, businesses or other livelihoods of a protected group and/or of their cultural or religious symbols and property.

 • Repressive measures and likely atrocity crimes disproportionately perpetrated against women.